ExaByt3s/ccxt-rest-averager/readme.md

 ## Requirements
-tested with ruby version 2.4.3 with rbenv ran on Linux mint system. not tested on any other platforms but should work most any system that supports ruby for this to work you must also have https://github.com/franz-see/ccxt-rest#getting-started installed and running
+tested with ruby version 2.4.3 with rbenv ran on Linux mint system. not tested on any other platforms but should work on most any system that supports ruby. for this to work you must also have https://github.com/franz-see/ccxt-rest installed and running on port 3030